Everything PR News

 The Cheban case is one entry in a category that has expanded substantially across the past two decades.
 The lineage includes Lizzie Grubman's 2001 SUV incident and subsequent reality television (PoweR Girls, 2005), Kelly Cutrone's appearances on The Hills and Kell on Earth, Lisa Vanderpump's parallel Bravo positioning, and the broader expansion of the "publicist as on-camera personality" archetype that runs through Real Housewives, Vanderpump Rules, and the broader Bravo and E! ecosystems.

 The category sits inside a structural tension.
-Traditional crisis-communications discipline — the kind Burson Cohn & Wolfe, Edelman, and the major holding-company PR networks deploy — works by keeping the publicist invisible.
+Traditional crisis-communications discipline — the kind the major holding-company PR networks deploy — works by keeping the publicist invisible.
 The client is the brand.
 The publicist is the operator.
 The publicist-as-character archetype inverts the model.
-The publicist becomes a brand asset that the client can lean on for cultural relevance, but the operating discipline that produces sustained crisis outcomes is different from the operating discipline that produces sustained celebrity-character outcomes.
-Most operators can do one or the other.
-Cheban has been one of the cleaner examples of an operator who has done both inside his own career arc.
+The publicist becomes a brand asset that the client can lean on for cultural relevance.
+Most operators choose one path or the other.
+Cheban is one of the cleaner examples of an operator who has worked both sides of the discipline across the arc of his career.

 What the 2016 Casting Demonstrated